-Exam ple 7.6

-Women

-1 \mathcal{Z} 3

-Men 1 4 1 0

-2 1 0 1

-3 0 1 4

-where aggregate output is maximized on the main diagonal.
+Men $\begin{array}{ccccccc} 1 & 4 & 1 & 0 \\ 2 & 1 & 0 & 1 \\ 3 & 0 & 1 & 4 \end{array}$ where aggregate output is maximized on the main diagonal.
 With frictions, this assignment is in general not stable, because man 2 and woman 2 will prefer continued search to marriage that yield, 0, even if the value of being single is 0.
 The reason is that they can marry other men and women with whom they can obtain 1, who might be willing to marry them if the arrival rate of offers is low or the cost of waiting is high.

 Generally speaking, the nature of the assignment problem changes, because of the need to consider the cost of time spent in search, as well as the benefits from matching.
 An additional complication, relative to the case of non-transferable utility, is the presence of rents.
 As we have seen, when meetings are random, and agents adopt reservation polices for accepted matches, the realized match will generally exceed the outside options of the married partner so that the rules for dividing the rents enter into the analysis.
 As a consequence, one generally needs stronger conditions to guarantee assortative matching.
 Shimer and Smith (2000) provide an analysis of the degree of complementarity that must hold to guarantee positive assortative mating if rents are divided equally in all marriages.
-Positive assortative mating, in the sense that a high m male is more likely to match with a high f female (on the average) requires, in addition to the supermodularity of h(m, f), the supermodularity of the logs of its partial derivatives and the log of the cross derivative $h{mf}(m, f)$.
-This means that the simple predictions of the frictionless model carry over only under restrictive assumptions.
-For instance, $h(m, f) = \frac{(m+f)^2}{4}$, which, as we have shown, arises naturally in the presence of public goods, does not satisfy these requirements.9
+Positive assortative mating, in the sense that a high m male is more likely to match with a high f female (on the average) requires, in addition to the supermodularity of h(m, f), the supermodularity of the logs of its partial derivatives and the log of the frictionless model carry over only under restrictive assumptions.
+For instance, $h(m, f) = \frac{(m+f)^2}{4}$ , which, as we have shown, arises naturally in the presence of public goods, does not satisfy these requirements.

-8Intensity is a meaningful concept because, given the risky environment, agents are endowed with a Von Neumann Morgenstern utility function that is unique up to a linear transformation.
+&lt;sup>8Intensity is a meaningful concept because, given the risky environment, agents are endowed with a Von Neumann Morgenstern utility function that is unique up to a linear transformation.